Confidence Interval

 Sample statistics such as the mean, standard deviation and proportion (x-bar, s, p-bar) are only estimates of the population parameters.

-Confidence intervals are used to quantify the uncertainty by providing a lower limit and upper limit that represent a range of values that will represent the true population parameter with a specified level of confidence.
+Confidence Intervals are used to quantify the uncertainty by providing a lower limit and upper limit that represent a range of values that will represent the true population parameter with a specified level of confidence.

-Confidence Interval = CI = 1 - alpha
+Confidence Level = 1 - alpha risk

 Alpha-risk is known as the significance level; the probability of being making an incorrect decision, in other words, being wrong.